berserkwarwolf/datal/README.md

 1. git sobmodule init
 2. git submodule update
-3. Get a copy of War file and save it into salt/roots/salt/war/ with the name AgileOfficeServer.war
+3. Get a copy of base Fixtures files and save it into core/fixtures/
 4. Add to your local /etc/hosts the line:

     127.0.0.1 microsite admin api workspace microsites